-Figure 8: TDS client state machine
+Figure 11: TDS client state machine that is used in TDS 8.0

 3.2.1 Abstract Data Model

 This section describes a conceptual model of data organization that an implementation maintains to participate in this protocol.
 The described organization is provided to facilitate the explanation of how the protocol behaves.
 This document does not mandate that implementations adhere to this model as long as their external behavior is consistent with that described in this document.